Edited: October 29, 2025

 When the impeller is off-kilter, it can strain the motor and other components, leading to overheating or even motor failure.
 Left unchecked, these vibrations can also cause the pump to shift out of place, making it less effective at removing water.
 A professional plumber can address these issues, ensuring your pump runs smoothly and reliably.

-The Pump Won’t Turn On
+The Sump Pump Won’t Turn On

 Few things are more alarming than a sump pump that refuses to turn on, especially during heavy rain.
 This issue could stem from a range of problems, including electrical faults, a tripped breaker, or a stuck float switch.